wareya/nezuyomi/README.md

 - and copies it to the clipboard.

 OCR being basically external means that you can use **any** command line OCR system with Nezuyomi.

+## compilation

+Windows: download and extract GLFW's .a and .dll files to depends/.
+Run compile.sh from a mingw environment. **Nezuyomi requires a C++17 compiler.**

+Linux: rewrite compile.sh to link GLFW from your package manager instead of the depends/ directory.
+Remove -mwindows and -mconsole.
+Nezuyomi doesn't do anything windows-specific.
+Good luck.